 (though, shoutout to our NC wildflowers–it was so much fun being with you on our way to Atlanta Leadership!)

 Now we’re here today: I haven’t reached GOLD rank since 2018.
 I’m bobbing between a Premier and a “weak” Silver.
-I’m going to leadership this year as a Silver rank…and it looks like a step backward, but I feel it making space for the future…in 2020, I’m focusing back on my partnership.
+I’m going to doTERRA leadership this year as a Silver rank.
+And it looks like a step backward, but I feel it making space for the future…in 2020, I’m focusing back on my partnership.

 But even as recently as FEBRUARY…like four days ago, I was trying to keep myself small.
 This year will be my third leadership.
 As it was approaching I couldn’t decide whether I should go or not.
 I said, yes, I’ll be there, then I said, actually no, “there’s too much going on”, or I don’t like building in person so there’s no point for me to go, none of my leaders will be there, AND I don’t feel like I earned it.
 Turns out it just got canceled, but that’s a different story.